 Tossing someone in jail puts them through additional trauma and discomfort, makes it nearly impossible to find meaningful work, and separates families — none of which offers any improvement on the mental health condition that is addiction.

-What You Can Do To Resist the Ban
+What You Can Do to Resist the Ban

 You can fight back against this threat to kratom in the United States by leaving a comment with the FDA about why they should not try to outlaw kratom.

-You can leave a comment on protectkratom.org to let them know how kratom has helped you.
+Leave a comment on protectkratom.org to let them know how kratom has helped you.
 Even if your comment isn’t about yourself, you can submit comments about a friend or family member who uses kratom.

 The FDA’s effort to try and stop kratom is concerning, especially as opioid addiction becomes more of a problem in today’s society.
 Kratom is a highly beneficial compound that should be considered when looking at pain treatments.